 One of Australia’s biggest stores has re-launched its brand for the first time in a decade.
 In its new TV advert, Myer has moved away from its “My Store” brand to a new stance that claims it’s time to “find wonderful.”
 The advert sets up for the punchline by questioning where wonderful went.
 Remember when [...]

 Every year there appears to be another framework, resource or program on offer to assist schools with enhancing student wellbeing.
 Some are fantastic whilst others make claims that probably warrant further investigation.
 However, the Victorian Department of Education has released an excellent resource.
-Entitled Building Resilience: A Model to Support Children and Young People and [...]
+Entitled Building Resilience: A Model [...]

 Over the past couple of weeks I’ve written about the concept and benefits of getting into a Growth Mindset.
 The language of Growth Mindset is filtering into schools and there is a wealth of material, literature and resources that you might like to look at if you’re interested in developing Growth Mindsets in your learning [...]